dskemp/courtdata/content/cases/ot2019/19-715/index.md

 - "Patrick Strawbridge"
 - "Jeffrey B. Wall"
 - "Douglas N. Letter"
+roles:
+- "on behalf of the Petitioners"
+- "Principal Deputy Solicitor General, Department of Justice, for the United States, as amicus curiae, supporting the Petitioners"
+- "General Counsel, U.S. House of Representatives, on behalf of the U.S. House of Representatives Respondents"
 tags:
 topics:
 summary: "The courts below did not take adequate account of the significant separation of powers concerns implicated by congressional subpoenas for the President’s information."